 Pay attention to the NPK percentages on the plant food bag.
-Photo by Pro Build Garden Center under the Creative Commons Attribution License 2.0.
+Photo: Pro Build Garden Center under the Creative Commons Attribution License 2.0

 Give your plants the nitrogen, phosphorus, and potassium they need and your garden will flourish.
 Photo by Sbocaj under the Creative Commons Attribution Licesne 2.0

 Gardeners toss around the term “NPK” a lot.
-You’ve certainly noticed these letters on the front of the box or bag of fertilizer while in a garden center or nursery, right?
+You’ve certainly noticed these letters on the front of a box or bag of fertilizer while in a garden center or nursery, right?

-It doesn’t matter whether the fertilizer is organic or inorganic, the garden-scientists like to measure certain key ingredients in these things.
-For good reason.
-Each letter is desirable in higher amounts depending on what kind of plant (lettuce or tomatoes?) or the which part of the lifecycle the plant is in (growing, blooming, or fruiting?).
+It doesn’t matter whether the fertilizer is organic or inorganic; the garden scientists like to measure certain key ingredients in these things—for good reason.
+Each letter is desirable in higher amounts depending on what kind of plant (lettuce or tomatoes?) you’re growing or which part of the life cycle the plant is in (growing, blooming, or fruiting?).

 Here’s the short answer:

-- N – stands for nitrogen.
+- N stands for nitrogen.
 You probably knew that one.
-This nutrient is the leaf and stem developer and adding nitrogen wiil get thing growing fast.
+This nutrient is the leaf and stem developer, and adding nitrogen will get things growing fast.
 It’s always perfect for leafy veggies.
 After all, it’s the leafy part that we’re after in vegetables like cabbage, lettuce, Swiss chard, kale, etc.

-- P – stands for phosphorus.
-This nutrient is valuable for developing flowers and fruit – plus helps roots take quickly to the soil around them.
-If you’re frustrated by lots of leaves and stems developing on your fruiting crops like pumpkin or tomatoes.
-But nary a fruit in sight – you may need a boost of phosphorus.
+- P stands for phosphorus.
+This nutrient is valuable for developing flowers and fruit—plus, it helps roots take quickly to the soil around them.
+If you’re frustrated by lots of leaves and stems developing on your fruiting crops like pumpkin or tomatoes—but with nary a fruit in sight—you may need a boost of phosphorus.

-- K – stands for potassium.
-Potassium promotes healthy roots systems and helps the plants resist disease.
+- K stands for potassium.
+Potassium promotes healthy root systems and helps the plants resist disease.
 It also works alongside the phosphorus in developing fruit.
 You’ll notice it’s importance if you’re growing root crops such as carrots or turnips.

-So while the plant is actively growing or if it’s a leafy veggies, you’ll want that first letter (“N”) to be a larger number than the other two numbers.
-When the plant begins to bloom, side dress it with a fertilizer that has a higher middle letter (“P”).
+So while the plant is actively growing, or if it’s a leafy veggie, you’ll want that first letter (“N”) to be a larger number than the other two numbers.
+When the plant begins to bloom, side-dress it with a fertilizer that has a higher middle letter (“P”).
 And it’s a good idea to add the last letter (K) potassium periodically for the general health of the plants.

-If you want to get a little deeper, you could play scientist with an at home soil test.
-With these handy guys you can measure not only the nurtients in your soil but the pH levels, as well.
+If you want to get a little deeper, you can play scientist with an at-home soil test.
+You can measure not only the nutrients in your soil but the pH levels as well.
 It’s the perfect place to start.
-Although, for the price of a couple of cups of coffee, you can send a soil sample off to a soil testing lab and you’ll get more juicy details.
-Just comntact your local Cooperative Extension Office for a lab list.
+Still, for the price of a couple of cups of coffee, you can send a soil sample off to a soil-testing lab and you’ll get more juicy details.
+Just contact your local Cooperative Extension Office for a lab list.